Wed Jun 4 @ 10:30am

 Our first kirtan in December was a great success.
 The beautiful Hebrew chants were swirling in our heads for days.
 It's time to renew that experience and "get grounded".

 We’re bringing the songs of the synagogue down to the floor - kirtan style!
-Thanks to all who sang at our first kirtan on Dec.
-28th and our second one on February 1st.
-They were wonderful evenings and we are looking forward to our third kirtan on March 1st at 6:30pm.
+Thanks to all who sang and danced at our last few kirtans.
+They were wonderful evenings and we are looking forward to our next kirtan on March 29th at 6:30pm.

 We are dedicating one Saturday a month to breaking down the barrier between prayer leader and listener.
 Kirtan is a participatory event, not a performance.
 Kirtan Chadasha (renewed worship) is a form of call and response Hebrew chant, providing an environment of heightened participation, communal feeling and connection to the Divine.